 Recent studies carried out by an institute of real estate agents in Athens, Georgia revealed that many people subconsciously design or landscape their gardens to resemble their ancestral habitat of savannah land.
 Features such as meandering path ways and low foregrounds against raised backgrounds are said to give a comforting effect to inhabitants of and visitors to a property.
 Take a look round any zoo and you can see that every effort is made within the enclosures to resemble the natural habitats of the animals, and we do it ourselves too, apparently, writes Simon Foden.

 With that in mind, why not consider designing your garden, yard, balcony or any outdoor space to stimulate the hidden ancestral instincts of your dog?
+I mean, with a little and effort during the weekends, the hours you spend to make the garden more pleasing to your furry friends can be quite rewarding.
+There are a lot of options on https://bestofmachinery.com/best-string-trimmer/ of string trimmers to choose from, you can start with that along with basic gardening hand tools easily available on your local hardware shops.
 There were no poker straight walls, or picket fences in his world, consider how creative and clever landscaping can provide a stimulating, yet attractive and safe outdoor space for all dog owners and their pets.

 Colin Elliott, one-time Royal Gardener, has managed garden centres, nurseries and other horticultural companies in both England and France has been on hand over the recent months to answer your gardening questions.